 1A) On ACX and Findaway Voices, the narrator records and uploads the first 15 minutes so that the narrator and rights holder can ensure they agree on tone and characterizations.
 This first 15 minutes does not have to occur at the beginning of the book.
 It can be any segment.
 Some audio publishers also have instituted this preliminary checkpoint.

-2) Narrator records entire book, preferably using punch and roll technique, and making all acting choices.
+2) Once the RH approves the first 15 minutes, the narrator records entire book, preferably using punch and roll technique, and making all acting choices without further input from the RH.
+The narrator reads word-for-word only the words that are on the page and is not allowed to make changes to the text without RH approval except in cases of obvious typos.
 Depending on your deadline, you may need to hand off the narration to the editor on a daily basis so that their work stays just behind yours.
 This situation is more common when you are working for an audio publisher,

 4) Proofer listens and notes errors with a timecode for the editor (noises) and narrator (misreads and mispronunciations) to fix.